Asymptotic Stabilizability of Underactuated Hamiltonian Systems With Two Degrees of Freedom: Stabilizability of systems with two degrees of freedom

 \subsection{A necessary condition for the existence of a simple Lyapunov function}

-Using the same notation as above, suppose that $\left(H,\mathcal{W}\right)$ can be stabilized at $\alpha_{0}$, and that such stabilization is ensured by the existence of a simple Lyapunov function.
-More precisely, suppose that there exists a vector field $Y$ with image inside $\mathcal{W}$ and a simple Lyapunov function $V$ for $X_{H}+Y$ and $\alpha_{0}$, defined at least around $\alpha_{0}$.
-Then, Theorem \ref{primero} ensures that $Y$ and $V$ must be given by the simple LCB method.
-In particular, $V$ must be locally given, in an adapted chart $\left(U,\varphi\right)$ centered at $q_{0}$, by a solution $\left(\delta,\gamma,v\right)$ of equations \eqref{regkinetic2}, \eqref{regpotential2} and \eqref{pc} {[}and by \eqref{V}, \eqref{HV} and \eqref{dl}{]}.
+Using the same notation as above, suppose that an underactuated simple Hamiltonian system with two degrees of freedom $\left(H,Y\right)$ can be stabilized at $\overline{\mathbf{0}}$, and that such stabilization is ensured by the existence of a simple Lyapunov function.
+More precisely, suppose that there exists a controller $u=\lambda Y$ and a simple Lyapunov function $\hat{H}$, both of them defined at least around $\mathbf{\bar{0}}$, ensuring the stability of the related closed-loop system.
+Then, it was shown in \cite{lyap-shap} that $u$ and $\hat{H}$ must be given by the energy shaping method (or more precisely, by the so-called \emph{simple CH method}).
+In particular, $\hat{H}$ must be locally given, in adapted coordinates, by a solution $\left(\delta,\gamma,\hat{h}\right)$ of \eqref{regkinetic2}, \eqref{regpotential2} and \eqref{pc} {[}and by \eqref{HV1-1} and \eqref{invv} and some function $l>0${]}.
 We want to show from this fact that \eqref{condpos2} must be satisfied.
-To do that, let us consider two cases. \begin{enumerate} \item {[}$\gamma$ satisfies \eqref{gbc}{]} Define $r\left(x\right):=v\left(x,0\right)$, for all $x$ such that $\left(x,0\right)\in U$.
-Then, as we saw in the previous section, differentiating \eqref{regpotential2} and evaluating at $\mathbf{0}$ (and using that $\mathbf{0}$ is critical for $h$), we arrive at Equation \eqref{exex}.
-Thus, the positivity conditions \eqref{hes} for $v$ can be studied in terms of \eqref{hes2}.
-From the latter it easily follows that \eqref{condpos} is a necessary condition.
-But according to Lemma \ref{lem:gamma}, this says that condition \eqref{condpos2} must be satisfied. \item {[}$\gamma$ does not satisfy \eqref{gbc}{]} If $\gamma(\mathbf{0})=b(\mathbf{0})/c(\mathbf{0})$, then
+To do that, let us consider two cases.